Registering to vote

 Who can register to vote?

-- British or qualifying Commonwealth citizens.
-This means Commonwealth citizens who have leave to remain in the UK or do not require such leave.
+- A qualifying Commonwealth citizen resident in the UK (someone who has leave to enter or remain in the UK, or does not require such leave)

 Other questions about registering to vote

-If you have any other questions about registering to vote or the electoral register, you may find the answer in our list of questions on About my vote.
+If you have other questions about registering to vote you may find the answer on our Your Vote Matters website.